Installing the

 To avoid static discharge that could cause damage, handle with care, avoid touching metal components, and keep the mod away from static-prone surfaces whenever possible.

-Failure to do so may result in damaging the model, the electronics, the mod itself, may cause the device to behave unexpectedly and may void its warranty.
+Failure to do so may result in damage to the model, electronics, or the mod itself, can lead to unexpected behaviour, and may void your warranty.

 This modification contains sensitive electronics.
 To avoid static shock which could damage the electronics, please ensure you handle with care, avoid touching the metal parts and avoid placing on or near static surfaces whenever possible.